ajidevelop/Useful-UI/JQuery Slider/slider.md

 ## Features
-* The `data-class` field controls the class attached to the navigation bar
+* `data-class` field controls the class attached to the navigation bar and defaults to the predefined `bar` class.
+* `data-interval` field control how long each transition is in seconds